blade-lang/blade-docs/docs/tutorial/decision-making.markdown

 %> using true {
 ..   when (2 * 5) echo 'Bug'
 .. }
-SyntaxError:
-    File: <repl>, Line: 2
-    Error at '(': only constants can be used in when expressions
+SyntaxError at '(': only constants can be used in when expressions
+  <repl>:2
+SyntaxError at '}': expected expression
+  <repl>:3
 ```

 For those coming from the Java or C++, take notice that there is no use of the `break` keyword.